 Using an auto-injector incorrectly could result in the failure of the device to function correctly, possibly wasting a critical dose of life-saving medication and causing injury.

-Here’s a video reminder of how to use an EpiPen.
-Keep in mind that Auvi-Q and Adrenaclick epinephrine auto-injectors work differently but are applied to the same area of the thigh.
-Note that instructions regarding EpiPen administration were changed in June – now you are directed to keep the auto-injector in place during administration for 3 seconds rather than the 10 seconds mentioned in the video:
+Note that instructions regarding EpiPen administration were changed – you are now directed to keep the auto-injector in place during administration for 3 seconds rather than the 10 seconds mentioned in the video:

 Amneal (formerly Impax, Lineage) Adrenaclick Generic (sold by CVS)